beezy-cloud/project-pancake/docs/concepts.md

 ## Microservice
 The concept of microservice is often associated with the containerization of applications.
 While an application could be composed of multiple modules composing a single unit, microservices would decouple these modules in multiple small servides.

-As an example, if an online retail company as an e-commerce, this application might pack as one single unit (also called monolith) the following modules:
+As an example, if an online retail company as an e-commerce, this application might be composed of the following modules:

 - front-end web module
 - search module